konfuzio-ai/konfuzio-sdk/docs/sdk/vscode_docker.md

 If you want to evaluate certain expressions while debugging, open up the terminal (if it is not open already) by clicking *‘View’ > ‘Terminal’*.
 One of the terminal's tabs is the debug console, where you can evaluate any expression.

-If you are in the sample project you can make sure that the docker container works as expected by entering the tests folder (*'cd tests'*) and executing:
+If you are in the sample project you can make sure that the Docker container works as expected by entering the tests folder (*'cd tests'*) and executing:

 ```ubuntu